 In 2010, Gabriela was certified by the Immigrant Women Services Ottawa (IWSO) as a Community Language Interpreter in accordance with the Justice Strategy Language Interpreter Services of the Government of Ontario.

 Her focus has been to support immigrants, women, and initiatives that contribute to make Ottawa a more inclusive city.
 This includes serving as a member of the Board of Directors of the Multicultural Arts in School and Communities (MASC), the Board of the Catholic Centre for Immigrants (CIC), and as a Stakeholder Specialist for Leveraging Immigrant Talent to Strengthen Canadian Business (LIT).

 International Relations Specialist & Facilitator

-Dr. Philip Leech-Ngo is the Editor of the prestigious Center for International Policy Studies’ Blog and a senior fellow at the Centre on Governance at the University of Ottawa.
+Dr. Philip Leech-Ngo (he/him) is the Editor of the prestigious Center for International Policy Studies’ Blog and a senior fellow at the Centre on Governance at the University of Ottawa.
 He was the Gordon F. Henderson Post-doctoral Fellow (2016-2017) at the Human Rights Research and Education Centre at the University of Ottawa.
 He is the author of The State of Palestine: A Critical Analysis (Routledge, 2016) the co-editor of Political Identities and Popular Uprisings in the Middle East (Rowman and Littlefield International, 2016) and several peer reviewed journal articles.